 Last Thoughts on Dominican Republic Fruit

-Dominican Republic fruits offer an insight into the land, the people, and their history.
+Dominican Republic food, especially its fruits, offer an insight into the land, the people, and their history.
 Whether it’s delicious, nutritious, or just plain weird, there’s something to be learned.

 Our blog is all about sharing our love of Latin American foods & drinks.
 We will bring you articles and recipes of the very best Latin American & Spanish cuisine.
 Amigofoods was founded in 2003 and is the largest online grocery store offering a wide variety of hard to find freshly imported foods & drinks from all over Latin America and Spain.